 - Crazy bread

 Little Caesars is not a restaurant you want to seek out if you’re trying to eat low-carb.
 In fact, eating out in general on the ketogenic diet is generally not recommended.
 You can do much better if you pick out your ingredients at the grocery store and prepare them yourself at home.
-The meats and cheeses at Little Caesars are highly processed.
-This is true of most fast food places, which is why eating at home is always best.
+The meats and cheeses at most fast food places are highly-processed, which is why eating at home is always best.

 If you find yourself in a situation where eating Little Caesars is unavoidable, then we recommend ordering a meat-based pizza and eating the toppings only.
 You can create your own pizza and add lots of meat and low-carb veggies.
 Just be sure to get a thin crust, which is easier to toss out than a thick, doughy crust.